martyput/MDP_book/README.md

 # Requisite Background

-The book is aimed at fourth year undergraduates and graduate students and features many examples and problems.We believe a suitable background to read this book includes linear algebra, probability (especially Markov Chains), linear regression and analysis.
+The book is aimed at fourth year undergraduates and graduate students and features many examples and problems.
+We believe a suitable background to read this book includes linear algebra, probability (especially Markov Chains), linear regression and analysis.
 The reader should be comfortable with mathematical notation and a theorem-proof framework.

 # Book Chapters